-In April 2014, the Advisory Committee on Civil Rules held a conference and considered arguments on all sides of proposed revisions to the Federal Rules of Civil Procedure.
+In April 2014, the Advisory Committee on Civil Procedural Rules held a conference and considered arguments on all sides of proposed revisions to the Federal Rules of Civil Procedure.
 Advisory Committee on Civil Rules Report, May 2, 2014 at 1.
 The Committee advanced several recommended changes, as well as substantial explanation for those changes.
 Id. at 1-2.
 Among the changes considered at the conference included the "the proposal to transfer the operative provisions of present Rule 26(b)(2)(C)(iii) to Rule 26(b)(1)."
 Id. at 4.
 The report proposed "that the factors already prescribed by Rule 26(b)(2)(C)(iii), which courts now are to consider in limiting 'the frequency or extent of discovery,' be relocated to Rule 26(b)(1) and included in the scope of discovery."
 Id. at 5.
 The Committee further noted that "[a]ll discovery is currently subject to those factors by virtue of a cross-reference in Rule 26(b)(1)."
 Id.
 The Committee recommended keeping the factors of proportionality in the transfer from 26(b)(2)(C)(iii) because they are "understandable and work well."
 Id.

-A principal conclusion of the Advisory Committee's April 2014 conference was that discovery in civil litigation would more often achieve the goal of Rule 1-the just, speedy, and inexpensive determination of every action-through an increased emphasis on proportionality.
+A principal conclusion of the Advisory Committee's April 2014 conference was that discovery in civil litigation would more often achieve the goal of Rule 1 the just, speedy, and inexpensive determination of every action-through an increased emphasis on proportionality.
 Id.
 "The purpose of moving these factors explicitly into Rule 26(b)(1) is to make them more prominent, encouraging parties and courts alike to remember them and take them into account in pursuing discovery and resolving discovery disputes."
 Id. at 7-8.
-Therefore, this Court has misapprehended or overlooked the purpose of the 2019 amendment to NRCP 26 and has interpreted Rule 26 in a way that contravenes the carefully crafted procedure that Nevada intended to establish.
-Therefore, on this initial basis, the Court should grant rehearing.
+Therefore, Sekera urges this Court to grant this petition for review since the Court of Appeals interpreted Rule 26 in a way that contravenes the carefully crafted procedure that this Court intended to establish.